In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Discussion

 When choosing among existing inference procedures based on lasso, the \emph{target of inference} should be taken into consideration.
 The target of inference can either be the population parameters, $\bbeta^\ast$ in \eqref{eq:linmodel}, or the parameters induced by the sub-model chosen by lasso, $\bbeta^{(\cM)}$ in \eqref{eq:betaM}.
 Sample-splitting \citep{WassermanRoeder2009posi, Meinshausenetal2009posi} and exact post selection \citep{lee2015exact, Tibshiranietal2016PoSI} methods provide valid inferences for $\bbeta^{(\cM)}$.
 The latter is a particularly appealing choice for inference on $\bbeta^{(\cM)}$, as it provides non-asymptotic confidence intervals under minimal assumptions.
 However, as we discussed in Section~\ref{sec:intro}, $\bbeta^{(\cM)}$ is, in general, different from $\bbeta^\ast_{\cM}$.
 A set of sufficient conditions for $\bbeta^{(\cM)} = \bbeta^\ast_{\cM}$ is the irrepresentable condition together with a beta-min condition.
 Unfortunately, these assumptions are unverifiable and may not hold in practice.
-In contrast, debiased lasso tests \citep{ZhangZhang2014LDPE, vandeGeeretal2014LDPE, JavanmardMontanari2013GLMSSLasso, javanmard2013confidence, NingLiu2015decor} provide asymptotically valid inference for entries of $\bbeta^\ast$, without requiring a beta-min condition.
-However, these method require sparsity of the inverse covariance matrix of covariates, $\bSigma^{-1}$, which is also unverifiable.
-While our theoretical analysis and empirical studies suggests that the na\"{i}ve two-step approach described above requires less stringent assumptions than beta-min and irrepresentability, this method is also asymptotic and relies on unverifiable assumptions.
+Our theoretical analysis and empirical studies suggests that the na\"{i}ve two-step approach described above facilitates inference for $\bbeta^\ast_{\cM}$ under less stringent assumptions and without any conditioning or sample splitting.
+However, this method is also asymptotic and relies on unverifiable assumptions.
+Debiased lasso tests \citep{ZhangZhang2014LDPE, vandeGeeretal2014LDPE, JavanmardMontanari2013GLMSSLasso, javanmard2013confidence, NingLiu2015decor} provide asymptotically valid inference for entries of $\bbeta^\ast$, without requiring a beta-min or irrepresentable condition.
+However, they require more restrictive sparsity of $\bbeta^\ast$, as well as sparsity of the inverse covariance matrix of covariates, $\bSigma^{-1}$, which are also unverifiable.
+These limitations underscore the importance of recent efforts to relax these sparsity assumptions \citep[e.g.][]{zhu2018,wang2020}.